magarenzo/METAR-Bot/README.md

 ---

-<i>script.py</i> downloads METAR data from an airport in XML format and parses it to extract observation time and temperature in Celsius.
+<i>script.py</i> downloads METAR data for an airport in XML format and parses it to extract observation time and temperature in Celsius.
 Those parsed readings are then added to a CSV file.
 I created this script using [Metar](https://packages.debian.org/wheezy/metar).

 I use [Crontab](http://crontab.org/) for scheduling daily automation.
 [Click here](https://github.com/magarenzo/weather-report-automation/blob/master/README.md#crontab) for an example.